Thinkful/thinkful-curriculum-starter-files/iain-notes/2_psycopg/databases_with_python.rst

   - make a third pass to populate the breed table, with proper keys to species table
   - make a fourth pass to populate the pet table
   - note: you'll need to normalize capitalization

-4)
-  - repeat V3, but this time add code that checks whether the value for a breed, shelter, or species table is already there and uses that entry if it is